Zhi Dun

-Zhi Dun (支遁; 314–366) was a Chinese Buddhist monk and philosopher.
+Zhi Dun (支遁; 314–366), courtesy name Daolin, was a Chinese Buddhist monk and philosopher.
+His birth surname was Guan.
 A Chinese author, scholar and confidant of Chinese government officials in 350, he claimed that all who followed Buddhism would, at the end of their life, enter Nirvana.

 According to Kenneth Tanaka, Zhi Dun was a well respected scholar of Neo Daoist philosophy who became a Buddhist.
-Tanaka also writes that he "represents one of the earliest known Pure Land practitioners among the intellectual non ethnic Chinese".
 Tanaka also writes that in his works, Zhi Dun explained the metaphysical meaning of the term li (noumenon).
 Aside from his philosophical works, he also wrote various eulogies, one of which expresses his Pure Land faith in Amitabha and Sukhavati.

+Ethnicity

+Tanaka writes that Zhi Dun "represents one of the earliest known Pure Land practitioners among the intellectual non ethnic Chinese".
+Zhi is an ethnonymic surname referring to an origin in Yuezhi or the Kushan Empire.
+However, Zhi Dun's biography in the Liang-dynasty Memoirs of Eminent Monks mentions that his original surname was Guan and that his family was from Henan.
+Zhi was the Buddhist surname he adopted on ordination, reflecting the ethnicity of his preceptor rather than his own.

+Life

+Erik Zürcher refers to Zhi Dun as "the most famous and most representative" of what he terms the gentleman-monks, men from the gentry class who became prominent Buddhist monks in fourth-century China.
+As such, he was well-educated in the secular arts as well as Neo Daoism, pure conversation, and exegesis.